MaxOpperman/Lehmer/README.md

 - `-s, --signature`: Input permutation signature (comma-separated).
 - `-v, --verbose`: Enable verbose mode.
 - `-l, --lehmer`: Compute the path using Lehmer's algorithm.
+(Shows that the algorithm does not work for n > 7)
 - `-a, --auto-spur`: Automatically recognize stutters as spurs (if the `--lehmer` parameter is passed).
 - `-g, --graph`: Show the NetworkX neighbor swap graph.
 - `-c, --color`: Color the nodes in the Hamiltonian Path.